powergama/powergama/userguide/scenario_generation.md

 ## Create modified dataset using scenario file

-In order to create a scenario file, the simplest way is to to save an existing grid model to a scenario file as shown above.
+In order to create a scenario file, the simplest way is to save an existing grid model to a scenario file as shown above.
 Then, it can be opened in a spreadsheet editor and modified according to the specifications of the new scenario.
 Values that should not be modified